gsproston/letterboxd-watchlist-in-jellyfin/README.md

 # letterboxd-wishlist-in-jellyfin
-Wee program that sees if any films in your Letterboxd wishlist are on JellyFin.
+Wee program that sees if any films in your Letterboxd watchlist are on JellyFin.

 ## Run
 ```bash